mbari-org/vars-query-vue/docs/doc_01_general_info.md

 The **VARS Knowledgebase** is an extensible database of biological, geological, and technical terms used to describe deep-sea research conducted by the institute.
 This database is composed of identifiable objects called *concepts* (e.g. organisms, equipment, sediment types, etc.).
 The knowledgebase also contains *associations* which serve as descriptors that can be connected with the objects being annotated (e.g. colors, size, behaviors).

 An **annotation** is an observation made at a specific date and time of MBARI's imagery archive.
-Each annotation captures details such as the identity of the observed organism or object (*concept*), its behavior, habitat, or other relevant features </a>(*association*)</p>
+Each annotation captures details such as the identity of the observed organism or object (*concept*), its behavior, habitat, or other relevant features [^association] *association*.]
-<a name="L17"></a>.

 ### Query Specific ###

-An *association* descriptors to be added to a concept to provide more detail about that annotation (behavior, color, posture, sample information, etc.) Each descriptor must be connected to a concept observation.
+An [^association]:*association*  descriptors to be added to a concept to provide more detail about that annotation (behavior, color, posture, sample information, etc.) Each descriptor must be connected to a concept observation.
 Multiple associations may be used to describe one observation.
 A concept can have multiple associations to describe the observation.

 An *activity* includes the direction or movement of the camera or the intended activity associated with a particular annotation.